-The AAA shall establish and maintain an Accident Claims Panel of arbitrators made up of attorneys with negligence experience and shall appoint arbitrators as provided in these rules.
-The term "arbitrator" in these rules refers to the arbitration panel, constituted for a particular case, whether composed of one or more arbitrators, or to an individual arbitrator, as the context requires.
+The AAA shall establish and maintain an Accident Claims Panel of arbitrators made up of lawyers, including retired judges, with negligence experience and shall appoint arbitrators as provided in these Rules.
+The term "arbitrator" in these Rules refers to the arbitration panel, constituted for a particular case, whether composed of one or more arbitrators, or to an individual arbitrator, as the context requires.